-Participation in the Rural Welcoming Initiative (RWI) provides access to technical assistance and coaching, free Welcoming America membership, and ongoing learning opportunities.
+Participants in the Rural Welcoming Initiative (RWI) access technical assistance and coaching, free Welcoming America membership, and ongoing learning opportunities to strengthen welcoming efforts in rural communities.
 Communities will be tasked with cultivating relationships, examining their current policies and programs, and aligning their local immigrant inclusion efforts to the Welcoming Standard.

 Immigrants and refugees come to this country searching for safety and opportunities for education, employment, and ultimately, to be part of a thriving community.
 While some make the large cities of the U.S. their new homes, many follow the opportunities that present themselves in smaller cities and more rural parts of the country.

 Rural communities often have quite a bit to offer these newcomers: steady employment, a reasonable cost of living, social cohesion, and for many, the chance to live in a place that is similar in size to where they come from.
 While newcomers may initially be drawn to rural places out of economic necessity, they stay when these smaller and more rural places start to become home.
 Immigrants and refugees feel welcomed when communities have created programs, partnerships, policies, and opportunities that engage them.